shailesh1729/tisp/book/randomness/prob_intro.md

 (sec:prob:intro)=
 # Probability Spaces

+Probability measures the amount of uncertainty in an event.
+Typically, the probability of an event is expressed as a nonnegative real number ranging between $0$ and $1$.

+1. When an event has a probability $1$, we are certain that the event will occur.
+1. When an event has a probability $0$, we are certain that the event will not occur.
+1. When we toss a coin, we are not certain whether it will turn heads (H) or tails (T).
+We normally assign a probability of $0.5$ to both H and T outcomes as we believe that both outcomes are equally likely.
+1. When we throw a die, then the possible outcomes are
+   $\{ 1, 2, 3, 4, 5, 6 \}$.
+If we believe that each
+   outcome is equally likely, then we can assign a probability of $\frac{1}{6}$ to each outcome.
+1. If we have a fairly reliable digital communication channel, then the probability of error may be as low as $1e-6$.
+In other words, there is a one in a million chance of a transmitted bit flipping during the transmission.

+Given a sample space of outcomes, there are two main activities involved:

+1. Assigning a probability to different outcomes or events in a manner that the probabilities are sensible.
+1. Use the laws of probability theory to infer the probabilities of other outcomes or events.

 Our notes will be based on the axiomatic treatment of probability.
+We describe the rules for assigning sensible probabilities to different events.
+We then develop the theory for computing with the probabilities.
+We leave out the task of estimating the probabilities of individual events which is covered extensively in statistics.
 The foundations of modern probability theory are rooted in the measure theory which is a study of measures.
 A measure is a generalization of geometric notions like